 PBS dispensing checklist for community pharmacies.

-To ensure prescriptions are valid
+To ensure prescriptions are valid, prescribers must:

-- original prescriptions must be provided in duplicate, and
+- provide original prescriptions in duplicate

 - the patient’s details match their Medicare card details